Performance and development plan: guidance notes for managers

 If the employee has been to a learning event since the last interim meeting, it is useful to discuss what their main take-aways from the course were, and how they intend to put the learning into practice.
 To ensure the training has an impact, it may sometimes be appropriate to agree additional objectives supporting changes the employee wants to implement.

 If your employee is still waiting to be booked on a requested course and the requirement has become urgent, use this opportunity to follow up (with HR, or whoever may be appropriate).

 You should revisit the ‘Agreed objectives’ section of Part 2 and provide an update on progress in the applicable column.
 Any new objectives that are put in place at interim meetings should be added to the original agreed objectives matrix in Part 2.
 This means when it comes to reviewing objectives at the next annual meeting, all objectives that have been generated throughout the year can be found in one place.

 Section R: Additional training requirements

-It is requested that any additional training requirements are recorded in this box to ensure they are picked up by HR and can be fed into future training planning.
+Please record any additional training requirements in this box to ensure they are picked up by HR and can be fed into future training planning.

-At the end of the interim meeting, you should diarise the next meeting and the employee should be given the opportunity to add any additional comments.
+At the end of the interim meeting, you should book in the next meeting and the employee should be given the opportunity to add any additional comments.
 Save the document with a new number (in line with the document saving protocol on the front page).

 You only need to submit the document to HR following an interim meeting if additional training requests have been generated.